-The former director of Ottumwa Transit Authority has been indicted on four federal charges for allegedly making false statements to the federal government.
+Pam Ward, the former director of the Ottumwa Transit Authority, has been indicted on federal charges for allegedly making false statements to the federal government.
 The case was unsealed Monday.

 Ward has been released pending trial, though she has been ordered to surrender her passport.